-The classes and seminars will assist you to fully participate in CTS and are especially relevant if you are new to cycling or new to CTS.
-The training plan will intergrate other activities (such as swimming/running) to build your strength and flexibility.
+The classes and seminars will help you get the most out of your CTS experience and are especially relevant if you are new to group cycling or to CTS.
+The training plan will integrate other optional activities (such as swimming/running) to build your strength and flexibility.

-Riders are divided into self selected pace groups.
+Riders are divided into self-selected pace groups.
 There are four pace groups, based on pace on the flats without wind:

-- Yellow at 12-14 MPH (steady pace)
+- Yellow at 12-14 mph (steady pace)

-- Green at 14-16 MPH (moderate pace)
+- Green at 14-16 mph (moderate pace)

-- Blue at 16-18 MPH (brisk pace)
+- Blue at 16-18 mph (brisk pace)

 Each pace group will be divided into sub-groups of approximately 20 riders.
 Each sub-group will have a Ride Leader, a Ride Sweep, and (typically) a Floating Leader as well.
 Maps and cue sheets are available for download, and since these are stay-together rides with frequent regroups, you can be confident about not getting lost.
 If you are a strong hill climber we will encourage you to go in Yellow 1 rather than Yellow 4.
 Yellow 1 will ride a little faster than Yellow 4 as they will climb faster on the hills.

 All Ride Leaders (RLs) are experienced cyclists who are there to help you train.
 Be sure to ask them any and all questions you have about preparing for your big summer event.
 They are available at rest stops and after the ride to answer your questions about riding skills, equipment, training or anything else cycling-related that is on your mind.

 Riders will be able to move up to faster groups if their fitness and skills improve a little faster than the others in their group.
 The distance progression culminates in a century ride shortly before STP.
 After the last CTS ride, we celebrate the times we’ve spent together and how far we’ve all come with an outdoor party.